dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Evaluating the Navigation

 I began by creating a user flow of the desktop version of the website.
-Specifically, I was interested in determining the flow of how users would navigate the website when searching in the catalog.
+Specifically, I was interested in determining the flow of how users would navigate the website when searching for an item using the catalog.
 This was important because it would allow me to prioritize what information needed a strong call-to-action when designing the mobile interface.

 ---